 * (Johnson, S.T. & Wordell, C.J.
 “Homeopathic and herbal medicine: Considerations for formulary evaluation,” Formulary, 32, 1167, Nov.
 1997.)

 That depends on where you use it and how you care for it.
 If you have it by the sink, it can last for many months.
 If you have it in the shower, it will last a shorter time depending on how many people use that shower and how often, how hard your water is , and other factors.
 Regardless of where you use it, try to make sure that it is kept elevated and dry.

 The longer soap sits without being used, the harder and more mild it becomes.
 The soap will always be good, although the scent may fade somewhat.
 We have some that have been waiting to be used for 3 years.

 I like glycerin soaps?
 Do have any like that?

 Glycerin is a natural byproduct and exists in some quantity in all handmade soaps.
 If you are looking for the clear soap that is generally marketed as glycerin soap, we frequently have a small batch of a special scent or color at shows.
 These special soaps are not available on our website.

 Only on ourselves.
 We’ve been doing this since 1998, and we’ve never gone back.

 Can I special order a scent I don’t see on your site?

-All our soaps are made in batches of 26.
+Yes.
+The smallest batch is 8 4oz. bars.
 Please contact us for details on having a special batch made just for you.

 Can I have a soap party?